631

 end-user but leaves it up to the shipping company to

-perspectives as possible when discussing these
+possible when discussing these technologies” (I9).

-technologies” (I9).
-Shipping companies can appear to
+Shipping companies can appear to act as gatekeepers

-other actors.
-Actors seem aware of the value user
+seem aware of the value user involvement has, as they

-inducing change with unwanted consequences that
+unwanted consequences that affect others negatively,

 Shipping companies might increasingly face this